 Since our last Russian Notebook in early 2013, Russia has taken several important steps in modernizing its strategic and nonstrategic nuclear forces.
 These include continued development and deployment of new intercontinental ballistic missiles (ICBMs), construction of ballistic missile submarines, development of a new strategic bomber, and deployment of tactical ballistic and cruise missiles and fighter-bombers.
 While much of this development continues well-known programs that have been under way for many years, other developments are new.
 Combined, the steps contribute to growing concern in other countries about Russian intentions and help justify nuclear modernization programs and political opposition to reductions in other nuclear weapon states.
 Those developments are not in Russia’s long-term interest.

-Russia has taken important steps in modernizing its nuclear forces since early 2013, including the continued development and deployment of new intercontinental ballistic missiles (ICBMs), construction of ballistic missile submarines, and development of a new strategic bomber.
-As of March 2013, the authors estimate, Russia had a military stockpile of approximately 4,300 nuclear warheads, of which roughly 1,600 strategic warheads were deployed on missiles and at bomber bases.
-Another 700 strategic warheads are in storage along with roughly 2,000 nonstrategic warheads.
-A large number—perhaps 3,500—of retired but still largely intact warheads await dismantlement.
+As of March 2013, we estimate that Russia had a military stockpile of approximately 4,300 nuclear warheads, of which roughly 1,600 strategic warheads are deployed on missiles and at bomber bases.1 Another 700 strategic warheads are in storage along with roughly 2,000 nonstrategic warheads.
+In addition to the military stockpile for operational forces, a large number—perhaps 3,500—of retired but still largely intact warheads await dismantlement…

 The Bulletin elevates expert voices above the noise.
 But as an independent, nonprofit media organization, our operations depend on the support of readers like you.
 Help us continue to deliver quality journalism that holds leaders accountable.
 Your support of our work at any level is important.
 In return, we promise our coverage will be understandable, influential, vigilant, solution-oriented, and fair-minded.
 Together we can make a difference.